nimishsoni/Machine-Learning-Models-from-Scratch/KMeans/README.md

 To use the KMeans algorithm on your own data, follow these steps:

 1. Import the `KMeans` class from the `KMeans.py` file. (for KMeans++ replace the name of the file as KMeans++.py)
 2. Create an instance of the `KMeans` class with the desired number of clusters (`K`) and other parameters.
-3. Use the `fit` method to fit the model to your data.
-4. Use the `predict` method to assign cluster labels to your data.
+3. Use the `predict` method to assign cluster labels to your data.
-5. Optionally, use the `plot` method to visualize the clustering results.
+4. Optionally, use the `plot` method to visualize the clustering results.